enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 As long as the required libraries are provided, JQM can run :term:`payloads<payload>` based on all these frameworks.

 **This section aims at giving all the keys to developers in order to create great batch jobs for JQM**.
-This may seem in contradiction with what was just said: why have "develop for JQM" chapter if JQM runs any Java code?
+This may seem in contradiction with what was just said: why have a "develop for JQM" chapter if JQM runs any Java code?

-* First, as all application server containers, there a a few guidelines to respect, such as packaging rules.
+* First, as in all application server containers, there a a few guidelines to respect, such as packaging rules.
 * Then, as an option, JQM provides a few APIs that can be of help to batch jobs, such as getting the ID of the run or the caller name.

 But this document must insist: unless there is a need to use the APIs, there is no need to develop specifically for JQM. **JQM